-Nan Yao is a three-time recipient of Excellence in Teaching Award from Princeton Engineering Council (2007-2009) and has been twice named to the Princeton Engineering Commendation List for Outstanding Teaching (2010-2011).
-In addition to the regular for-credit classes, Nan Yao has also been involved in the outreach program by conducting a series of short courses and workshops in the field of microscopy characterization of materials.
+Teaching is Nan Yao’s prime directive.
+He is a three-time recipient of the Excellence in Teaching Award from the Princeton Engineering Council (2007-2009), and has been named three times to the Princeton Engineering Commendation List for Outstanding Teaching (2010-2013).
+In addition to the regular for-credit classes, Yao has also initiated an outreach program by creating short course and workshop programs in the field of characterization of materials.
 More than three thousand undergraduate and graduate students, postdocs, faculty, and industrial scientists from over thirty universities and sixty industrial companies have enjoyed their learning experience in Nan Yao's classroom at Princeton.
-He received the Outstanding Service Award in Preparing Science and Technology Leaders for the Future from Siemens Foundation in 2011.
-His research undergraduate students have won many national awards including Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Scholar Award and Microscopy Society of America Undergraduate Research Award (5 times).
+He received the Outstanding Service Award in Preparing Science and Technology Leaders for the Future from the Siemens Foundation in 2011.
+The undergraduates he has mentored have won many national awards including Fannie and John Hertz Foundation Fellowship, Barry M. Goldwater National Scholarship, Fulbright Scholarship, Harvey Fellowship, LeRoy Apker Award, AFCEA National Grand Prize for Science, National Science Foundation Fellowship, National Defense Science and Engineering Fellowship, Materials Research Society Student Award, Microbeam Analysis Society Distinguished Scholar Award and Microscopy Society of America Undergraduate Research Award (5 times).